SaiSindhuja197/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     dotnet workload restore
     ```

-     >**Note**: Restores any required workloads for your project, such as additional tools or libraries that are part of the .NET SDK.
+     >**Note:** Restores any required workloads for your project, such as additional tools or libraries that are part of the .NET SDK.

-1. Update the configuration values to include the **endpoint** and **key** from the Azure OpenAI resource you created, as well as the model name that you deployed, `text-turbo`.
-Then save the file by right-clicking on the file from the left pane and hit **Save**

-1. Navigate to the folder for your preferred language and install the necessary packages.

-    **C#**

-    ```bash
-   cd CSharp
+1. Enter the following command to add the `Azure.AI.OpenAI` NuGet package to your project, which is necessary for integrating with Azure OpenAI services.

+    ```
     dotnet add package Azure.AI.OpenAI --version 1.0.0-beta.14
     ```

+1. If you prefer Python, please perform below steps to install the packages

     **Python**

     ```bash